noolius/framework/README.md

 .../vagrant up  90.74s user 29.74s system 19% cpu 10:32.48 total
 ```

+(performed some while ago with three VBox nodes on a 64GiB Ryzen 7 4800H, USB "SuperSpeed Plus" 3.2 Gen 2x1 external SSD)

 ## Caveats

 The URLs in the playbooks may break (and using URLs with unarchive is likely poor form).

 Cilium currently is used in Calico-chaining mode and not as a kube-proxy replacement, so expect several of the ``cilium connectivity test``s to fail.
+Also, CNI chaining prevents transparent encryption.

 ## License